-After evaluating the foregoing preliminary findings of fact, and having considered the age of the pipelines, the known issues with the manufacturing method of the failed pipeline segment, the material properties of the pipelines, the significant length of the pipeline of this same vintage and manufacturer, the hazardous nature of the product transported, the proximity of the pipelines to Class 3 and HCA populated areas, the pressure required for transporting the material, the uncertainty as to the cause of the failure, the uncertainty of potential impacts of the Incident to the other two pipelines in the ROW and the similar pipe characteristics and integrity threats, the lack of any prior data from an in-line inspection on the failed pipeline segment and other portions of the isolated segment of Line VB, and the possibility that the same condition(s) that may have caused the failure remain present in the pipelines, I find that continued operation of the pipeline without corrective measures is or would be hazardous to life, property, or the environment, and that failure to issue this Order without notice would result in the likelihood of serious harm.
+After evaluating the foregoing preliminary findings of fact, and having considered the age of the pipelines, the known issues with the manufacturing method of the failed pipeline segment, the material properties of the pipelines, the significant length of the pipeline of this same vintage and manufacturer, the hazardous nature of the product transported, the proximity of the pipelines to Class 3 and HCA populated areas, the pressure required for transporting the material, the uncertainty as to the cause of the failure, the uncertainty of potential impacts of the Incident to the other two pipelines in the ROW and the similar pipe characteristics and integrity threats, the lack of any prior data from an in-line inspection on the failed pipeline segment and other portions of the isolated segment of Line VB, and the pipelines, I find that continued operation of the pipeline without corrective measures is or would be hazardous to life, property, or the environment, and that failure to issue this Order without notice would result in the likelihood of serious harm.

-Accordingly, under 49 C.F.R. § 190.233(b), this Order mandating immediate corrective action is issued without prior notice and opportunity for a hearing.
-The terms and conditions of this

-Order are effective upon receipt.
+Accordingly, under 49 C.F.R. § 190.233(b), this Amended Order mandating immediate corrective action is issued without prior notice and opportunity for a hearing.
+The terms and conditions of this Order are effective upon receipt.

-Within 10 days of receipt of this Order, Respondent may request a hearing, to be held as soon as practicable, by notifying the Associate Administrator for Pipeline Safety in writing, with a copy to the Director, Eastern Region, PHMSA (Director).
+Within 10 days of receipt of this Amended Order, Respondent may request a hearing, to be held as soon as practicable, by notifying the Associate Administrator for Pipeline Safety in writing, with a copy to the Director, Eastern Region, PHMSA (Director).
 If a hearing is requested, it will be held in accordance with 49 C.F.R. § 190.211.